umich-brcf-bioinf/2021-10-18-UM-SWC-Lessons/_episodes/03-intro-git-github.md

 ```
 {: .language-bash}

-At times, it might make sense to abandon the changes in the working copy and
+At times, it might make sense to abandon the changes in the working dir and
 replace with the last commit.

 ```